Top 11 Tips for Staying Sane This Silly Season

-You can't do everything so divide chores between you family and if you have visitors to share the burden You can even delegate childcare to a babysitter so you have time to get those roots or nails done or just get the house or presents organised.
+You can't do everything so divide chores between your family.
+And if you have visitors, they can help share the burden too.
+You can even delegate childcare to a babysitter so you have time to get those roots or nails done or just get the house or presents organised.

 7 Hold on to everyday routines

 If the kids need down time or you like to read for half an hour before bed, don't give that up in favour of yet another Christmas chore.
 If escaping on a date night with your husband keeps you sane… keep it that way.
 Our everyday practices help calm and centre us.